 How to count the number of steps in the algorithm.

-To count the number of steps that are needed by a program to solve a particular problem has two ways. in the first approach we introduce a new variable, count into the program. this is a global variable that has initially a value of 0. so each time a statement is executed in the original program then this count is incremented by the step count of that statement.
+Counting the number of steps that are needed by a program to solve a particular problem has two ways. in the first approach we introduce a new variable, count into the program. this is a global variable that has initially a value of 0. so each time a statement is executed in the original program then this count is incremented by the step count of that statement.

 Algorithm Sum(a, n)